TheBigBookMan/grad-dip/Artificial Intelligence/AI in Games.md

 			- choice of data-driven or goal-driven strategies
 				- **Data driven search**- forward chaining
 					- begin with the facts and apply rules in a fotrware direction until goal is reached
+					- rule 1 is considered first part of the premise of this rule
+					- if a premise is not ASKABLE- meaning that if you cant actually draw that conclusion from something (e.g. if a light is on)
 				- **Goal driven search**- backward chaining
 					- begin with goal and work backward to facts of the problem to satisfy that ggoal
 				- **Bi-directional search**-